SwiftCircuits/OpenWave/README.md

 - Create an issue for bugs or feature requests
 - Join our discussions for general questions
-- Email for other inquiries: [Your Email]
+- Email for other inquiries: constantinescu.alex02@gmail.com

 ---